 Cons of Debt Settlement:

 - There are no guarantees with debt settlement.
 The hope with debt settlement is that creditors will be hungry enough for payment once your account has become delinquent, they will be eager to negotiate.
-However, there is no guarantee this will actually happen and you could be in an even worse financial situation afterwards.
+However, there is no guarantee this will actually happen and you could be in an even worse financial situation afterward.

 - You’ll still be required to pay taxes on any settled amount over $600.
 If you luck out and the creditor agrees to accept a much smaller payment amount, the difference is seen as taxable income by the IRS and you’ll have to pay come tax time.